How much does an NPDES permit cost in 2026? (Quick Calculator Included!)

 small stormwater outfall pipe draining

-• Eligibility review and permit selection strategy
+• Generally starts with eligibility review and permit selection strategy

-• Application preparation and filing support
+• Then, it's time to start with your application preparation and filing support

-• SWPPP or permit-specific plan documentation
+• We'll also build out your SWPPP or permit-specific plan documentation

-• Staff training options and a compliance calendar
+• Staff training options and a compliance calendar so you can stay on top of these requirements.

-We write everything to be inspector-ready and easy for your team to use.
-Want only part of this list because you have strong in-house EHS?
+And if you don't need everything, that's fine too.
+We want only part of this list because you have strong in-house EHS?
 Great.
 We'll price the pieces and leave the rest to you!

 State fees, lab work, and other ongoing NPDES costs

 • State application and annual fees.
 These vary by state and permit type.
 Some are a few hundred dollars, some can be a couple thousand per year.
+Some are recurring, some are just tied to your initial application.

 • Renewals.
 Every few years, states update permits.
 You will need to renew coverage and update documentation.